jvsocial/terraform-aws-free-tier-ec2/README.md

-Here’s the updated README with instructions to add the outputs file:

----

 # Terraform AWS Free-Tier EC2 Module

 This Terraform module creates a free-tier eligible `t2.micro` EC2 instance on AWS.
 It is designed for reusability across different projects while ensuring compliance with AWS Free Tier limits.